Project-EPIC/epic-annotation/README.md

 *Will be available soon<br>
 **OK Fire data lacked Tweet IDs, making it difficult to release in accordance with Twitter and IRB concerns.
 We are working on a solution.

 The data provided includes only annotations, and not original tweets, as these are not available through the university.
 For access to the tweets, please see the <a href="https://github.com/Project-EPIC/epic-annotation/blob/master/Epic%20Tweet%20Documentation.pdf">Epic Tweet Documentation</a>.
+We've released SRL data for Hurricane Gustav and the Red River floods with the original text, as we were unable to reconstruct the SRL information using only Tweet IDs.

 For any questions, please contact<br>
 Kevin Stowe<br>